Shuffleboard: Strategy

 Discs are scored according to their final position at the end of the frame, rather than where they were originally shot, and striking any previously shot disc is permitted.
 These rules bring a significant strategic aspect to the gameplay.
 An unobstructed disc in the scoring area can be knocked out of the court or into the 10-off area by an opposing player.
 It is common to block the scoring area by shooting discs into the zone between the dead line and scoring triangle.
 A blocking disc on the opponent's side obstructs them from scoring with a straight shot, while a blocking disc on one's own side secures that side for straight shots.
 The last shot of a frame, called the "hammer," is a critical opportunity to change the score in one's favor.

 International Shuffleboard Association

 The ISA was founded March 10, 1979, in St. Petersburg, Florida.
 The ISA was designed to make shuffleboard more popular in countries outside the North American continent, and to foster shuffleboard through international competitions.
-In 1981 in Muskegon, Michigan, the first ISA Team World Championships were held, starting with teams from Canada, the USA and Japan only.
+In 1981 in Muskegon, Michigan, the first ISA Team World Championships were held, starting with teams from Canada, the US and Japan only.
 Australia (1991), Brazil (1997), Germany (2006), Norway (2011) Russia (2013) and lately the Netherlands (2023) joined the World Championships, which take place yearly and last for one week.